 - What is AI recruiting?

-- Why recruiters are switching to AI recruiting?
+- How recruiters are using AI

 What is AI recruiting?

 AI recruiting is the practice of integrating artificial intelligence, such as machine learning or predictive algorithms, to the time-consuming or resource-intensive parts of hiring.

 There are a variety of AI recruitment tools that assess a candidate’s suitability for a role.
 Essentially, these tools use algorithms to understand data points from responses, including:

 - Analysis of facial expressions, body language, and gestures